awwithro/makemea/README.md

 | Mace    |
 | Spear   |

-You can see all of the tables that MakeMeA has detected by using the `--list` command.
+You can see all of the tables that MakeMeA has detected by using the `list` command.
+Try it with: `makemea list`

 Sometimes, you'll have a bunch of subtables that are used by a parent table.
 If the subtables aren't meant to be used on their own, you can hide them from the listing view by italicizing the name of the table.
-Notice that while the below table doesn't show up under the `--list` command, it is still accessable via `makemea makemea/organizing/hidden`
+Notice that while the below table doesn't show up under the `list` command, it is still accessable via `makemea makemea/organizing/hidden`

 | _hidden_ |
 | -------- |